 The summer of 2018 saw Sociedad Deportiva Huesca achieve what many thought was unthinkable.
-Not only did they finish above regional bigwigs Real Zaragoza, they won promotion to La Primera for the first time.
-In fairness, Real Zaragoza dominate all things football in Aragón and next best has often been a distant runner-up.
-Andorra FC, CD Binefar and even Zaragoza B have held the mantle, and for a few years in the early 1950’s Union Deportiva Huesca reached La Segunda.
-Alas, UD Huesca went to the footballing knackers yard in 1956 but their successor, Sociedad Deportiva Huesca, are about to embark on quite some journey.
+Not only did they finish above regional bigwigs Real Zaragoza, but they also won promotion to La Primera for the first time.
+In fairness, Real Zaragoza has dominated all things football in Aragón for many years, and next best has often been a distant runner-up.
+Andorra FC, CD Binefar and even Zaragoza B have held the mantle, and for a few years in the early 1950s Union Deportiva Huesca reached La Segunda.
+Alas, UD Huesca went to the footballing knackers yard in 1956 but their successor, Sociedad Deportiva Huesca, is about to embark on quite some journey.

 First, a quick history lesson.
 Football has been played in Huesca since 1909 and twenty years later the forerunner of UD Huesca, CD Oscense was formed.
 They changed their name to CD Huesca in 1931 and reached the Tercera for two seasons before the start of the Civil War.
 The club was reformed in 1940 and merged with CD Español to form UD Huesca.
 They played their matches at Campo de Villa Isabel which had a capacity of 6,000.
 They reached the Tercera in 1943 and two years later moved to Campo de San Jorge, a better appointed, but initially smaller ground.
 UD Huesca won the Tercera title 1949-50 and entered La Segunda.

-The remodeling comes in at a provisional cost of €10m, which is being part funded by club & council, and will increase capacity to 7,500.
+The remodelling comes in at a provisional cost of €10m, which is being partly funded by club & council and will increase capacity to 7,500.
 All rather prudent, and it allows the club to remain focused on football and emulate both Eibar & Girona, small clubs who have reached La Primera and hung around.